Menacing15/sqlcmdproject/README.md

         Output: Stylized table.
 * **insert**

-        Purpose: Inserts a value in a column
+        Purpose: Inserts a value in a column.

         Input: insert: tableName, column1, value1, column2, value2,...,columnN, valueN
             tableName - name of the new table